INVOLUNTARY MEDICATION OBJECTORS (VACCINATION/FLUORIDE) PARTY CONSTITUTION

 - The Party is committed to defend the rights of all Australians to decide whether they want themselves, their children or their charges to be medicated.

-- The Party opposes any legislation that in any way discriminates or penalises Australians for making informed decisions about their children’s health needs.
+- The Party opposes any legislation that in any way discriminates against, or penalises Australians for making informed decisions about their children’s health needs.

-- The Party is committed offering a voice to the unheard and legislatively persecuted minority of Australian citizens and their families who make an informed choice to reject questionable medical vaccinations.
+- The Party is committed to offering a voice to the unheard and legislatively persecuted minority of Australian citizens and their families who make an informed choice to reject questionable medical vaccinations.

 - The Party is committed to endorsing candidates to the Senate and/or House of Representatives.

 - The Party supports a society in which every citizen shall possess liberty, property and security, and none shall be enslaved by ignorance or conformity, with its primary concern for the rights of the individual and sets freedom first.
+Suggest complete rewrite of this sentence.

 - The Party will support sustainable environmental policies.